 All Indmar engines covered in this manual have a closed fresh water cooling system.
 In the fresh water system the cooling water contains anti-freeze and re-circulates throughout the engine.
+If your engine is equipped with a heat exchanger tank, it has a fresh water cooling system.
 Raw water is pulled through the intake and flows through chambers in the heat exchanger and then discharged overboard with the engine exhaust.

-Figure 7.7 - High Fill Tank
+Figure 7.6 - High Fill Tank

 Check coolant level daily.
-The level in the high fill tank should be maintained at the "MIN" mark (1, Figure 7.7) when the engine is cold.
+The level in the high fill tank should be maintained at the "MIN" mark (1, Figure 7.6) when the engine is cold